authapon/moocrypt/README.md

 # moocrypt
 Encryption and Decryption all file in folder

-*This project is developed for personal used - you can use it by your own risk and purpose !!!*
+*This project is developed for personal use - You can use it at your own risk and purpose !!!*

 **Example Usage: **